OmenApps/django-pint-field/CONTRIBUTING.md

 Your pull request needs to meet the following guidelines for acceptance:

-- The Nox test suite must pass without errors and warnings.
+- All tests must pass without errors and warnings.
 - Include unit tests.
-This project maintains 100% code coverage.
+This project maintains 80%+ code coverage.
 - If your changes add functionality, update the documentation accordingly.
+- Run the pre-commit hooks (linting, formatting) before submitting.

 Feel free to submit early, though—we can always iterate on this.